sewonist/distribusi/README.md

 ##installation

+distribusi depends on:
-distribusi depends on `python-magic` 0.4+ to do automatic mime (filetype) detection
+* `python-magic` 0.4+ to do automatic mime (filetype) detection
+* `pillow` to generate thumbnails

 using pip:
-	sudo pip3 install python-magic
+	sudo pip3 install python-magic pillow

 ##usage